joshfisidi/pijin/README.md

 **Android Users:**
 *Coming Soon!* Stay tuned for the Android release.

-If you’re interested in contributing to the project or setting it up locally for development, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions.
+If you're interested in contributing to the project or setting it up locally for development, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions.

 ---